utstikkar/IntroPythonForDS/README.md

 ## Pandas

 ### Pandas Basics
-Let's first dive into Pandas Basics, and in particular how to make use of DataFrames to deal with structured data the way you would in SQL.
+Let's first dive into Pandas Basics, and in particular how to make use of DataFrames to deal with structured data just like you would with SQL or Excel.
 For that we'll use Greg Reda's series of 3 posts:
 [Part 1: Intro to pandas data structures](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/), [Part 2: Working with DataFrames](http://www.gregreda.com/2013/10/26/working-with-pandas-dataframes/) and